DNN-Connect/TwitterFeed/README.md

 Note that you must sign up for a Twitter API key in order to use that module.
 You may do so on https://dev.twitter.com/.
 It's free and only takes minutes.

+If you want to see the module in action, visit http://dnn-connect.org/community.